Echinococcus vogeli: Morphology

 Echinococcus vogeli has the largest strobila within the Echinococcus genus, reaching a length of 12 mm.
 This tapeworm resides in the small intestine of bush and domestic dogs.
 E. vogeli contains a scolex, where a hook-filled rostellum is located, and a long neck that attaches to up to six proglottids.
-The gravid proglottid, the sexually mature proglottid that releases eggs into the dogs feces, is cylindrical and takes up about half of the strobilar length.
+The gravid proglottid, the sexually mature proglottid that releases eggs into the dog's feces, is cylindrical and takes up about half of the strobilar length.

 Diagnosis

-The diagnosis of polycystic echinococcosis involves isolating the protoscoleces during surgery or after the patient's death in order to identify E. vogeli.
-Imaging, such as ultrasound and CT scans, can also be used to identify polystytic structures, but this method is not preferred as images are similar to other types of echinococcosis and liver cancer.
+The diagnosis of polycystic echinococcosis involves isolating the protoscolices during surgery or after the patient's death in order to identify E. vogeli.
+Imaging, such as ultrasound and CT scans, can also be used to identify polycystic structures, but this method is not preferred as images are similar to other types of echinococcosis and liver cancer.
 New studies show that PCR may identify E. vogeli in the patient's tissues.
+Microscopic examination of hooklet morphology within the contents of protoscolices distinguishes Echinococcus species, and two sizes of hooklets are typically present.